RiceSec/constitution/constitution.md

 Fifteen percent of the student members shall constitute a quorum for all purposes under this constitution.

-### Attendance

-Officers are expected to attend all meetings.

 ## Voting

-### Voting Members

-Voting members shall be those student members without outstanding dues.

 ### Threshold

-Except where otherwise noted, any matter put to a vote shall be decided by a majority of voting members present.
+Except where otherwise noted, any matter put to a vote shall be decided by a majority of members present.

 ### General Elections

 Elections shall be held annually in the spring semester for all officer positions.
-A majority of voting members present shall be required to elect an officer.
+A majority of members present shall be required to elect an officer.
 Preferential ballots shall be used in all officer elections involving more than two candidates.
 If no candidate receives a majority of the first-preference votes, a preferential method shall be used to determine the winner.

 The general election must be held at a regular meeting with at least one week’s notice that general elections are to be held.